HeardLibrary/linked-data/vanderbot/README.md

 When these abbreviated values are used in the timestamp (`_val`) column, the precision (`_prec`) column MUST be left empty.
 The precision column will be filled with the appropriate integer when the date is converted to the required timestamp format.

-Time values at lower precisions and BCE dates with negative values must be in this form:
+Time values at lower precisions and BCE dates with negative values must be in long form.
+For example:

 ```
 2020-11-30T00:00:00Z